awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 **Note**
 The maximum function invocation time is 14 minutes\.

 You can monitor a given function's concurrency usage using the `ConcurrentExecutions` metric in Amazon CloudWatch\.
-For more information about concurrency, see [Managing concurrency for a Lambda function](configuration-concurrency.md)\.
+For more information about concurrency, see [Managing Lambda reserved concurrency](configuration-concurrency.md)\.

 **Example Amazon MQ record events**